AdobeDocs/commerce-knowledge-base.en/help/best-practices/database/best-practice-for-triggers-usage.md

 ---
-description: This article explains how to avoid performance issues when using MySQL triggers.
-Triggers are used to log changes into audit tables.
+title: Best practice for triggers usage
 labels: 2.3,2.3.x,2.4,2.4.x,Magento Commerce,Magento Commerce Cloud,MySQL,best practices,database,performance,triggers,Adobe Commerce,on-premises,cloud infrastructure
-title: Best practice for triggers usage
 ---

-# Best practice for triggers usage

 This article explains how to avoid performance issues when using MySQL triggers.
 Triggers are used to log changes into audit tables.